Visual Acuity Prediction on Real-Life Patient Data Using a Machine Learning Based Multistage System: Methods and implementation

 \subsection{Text processing and ontology}

 The challenge of the ophthalmic text processing is given by the heterogeneity and incompleteness of the underlying data itself, which are in turn documented by many different medical doctors.
 For text processing and ontology creation, the programming language Python with the Natural Language Toolkit (NLTK) \cite{Bird2009} was utilized.

+In order to harmonize our weakly-structured medical texts present within our different databases extracted from electronic health records from over 10 years ranging from 2010 to 2020, we applied a general stemming approach using a snowball stemmer for the German language, also known as the Porter stemming algorithm \cite{porter1980algorithm}.
+Within computer linguistics, this approach enables an automatic tracing and finally a reduction of words to their stem or root word to allow for a unified text representation.
+To this end, a set of rules is applied until the current word's stem is extracted \cite{porter1980algorithm}, for which NLTK provides our language-specific rules.
+When processing, the stemmer is applied iteratively to every word given within the current medical text.
+Following the obtained stems, specific ophthalmic and medical rules are applied for further processing.

-Our implementation encompasses a set of category-specific rules handling abbreviations, negations, and synonyms as well as orthography and grammar variants and mistakes.
-For this purpose, recognized text strings are mapped into a unique ontology via a dictionary-based stemming \cite{Porter1980}.
+These rules encompass a set of category-specific rules handling abbreviations, negations, and synonyms as well as orthography and grammar variants and mistakes.
+For this purpose, recognized medical and ophthalmic text strings are mapped into a unique ontology.
+In the following, we demonstrate some arbitrary strings from the EHR system's diagnosis with customized (German) abbreviations and how they are mapped to diseases, whereby ``$*$'' denotes a placeholder for any string that is not handled otherwise.
+The mapping is case-insensitive and was specifically adjusted for German doctors (Table~\ref{table:text_processing_rules}).
 The results have been qualitatively inspected for reliability and plausibility.
 A thorough quantitative evaluation of our text processing algorithms is still subject to further investigations and will be part of our future research.
 Therefore, it is beyond the scope of this contribution to further explain the underlying (German) text processing in detail.
-In the following, we demonstrate some arbitrary strings from the EHR system's diagnosis with customized (German) abbreviations and how they are mapped to diseases, whereby ``$*$'' denotes a placeholder for any string that is not handled otherwise.
-The mapping is case-insensitive and was specifically adjusted for German doctors (Table~\ref{table:text_processing_rules}).